aboussofara/testing-microservices-workshop/README.md

 * VirtualBox 5.1.14
 * Vagrant 1.9.1

-You can find the installers in `/installers` folder.
+You can find the installers [here](https://goo.gl/jVXR3e).
 Please the the notes below for Mac/Windows/Linux.

 After installing, please follow the section (00-bring-up-the-vm) and make sure you can do a successful ssh session.

 ### Mac
 On Mac with good internet connection you can also install these with Cask and brew.
-You can also find the installers in /installer folder.
+You can also find the installers [here](https://goo.gl/jVXR3e).

 ### Windows
-You can download these if you have a good internet connection or copy and install from `/installers` folder.
+You can download these from [here](https://goo.gl/jVXR3e).
 You should also get `Git-2.11.1-32-bit`.
 We will use the Git Bash window for ssh during this session.
 Some versions of Windows don't play nice with VirtualBox if you are running Windows on Parallels.

 ### Linux
-Please follow Vagrant and VirtualBox documentation about how to install them.
-I have NOT included Linux versions in /installers.
+Please follow Vagrant and VirtualBox websites about how to installthem.

 Slides & Topics
 ---------------